 - 29.1 Lights shall be used only in areas where and at the time that work is actually being performed.
 Lights shall be turned off after the food service concession is closed and the room has been cleaned.
-Burned-out or malfunctioning light fixtures shall be brought to the attention of the Inspector or Contract Administrator. - 29.2 Mechanical equipment, heating controls, ventilation and air conditioning systems shall not be adjusted by Contractor employees. - 29.3 Water faucets and valves shall be turned off after the required usage has been accomplished.
-Leaking faucets shall be brought to the attention of MSC Inspector or Contract Administrator.

-29.4 Exterior doors and windows will not be propped open.
+Burned-out or malfunctioning light fixtures shall be brought to the attention of the Contract Administrator or MSC Physical Plant. - 29.2 Mechanical equipment, heating controls, ventilation and air conditioning systems shall not be adjusted by Contractor employees. - 29.3 Water faucets and valves shall be turned off after the required usage has been accomplished.
+Leaking faucets shall be brought to the attention of the Contract Administrator or MSC Physical Plant. - 29.4 Exterior doors and windows shall not be propped open.